Edenred's first-quarter operating revenue beats estimates

-April 21 (Reuters) - Edenred EDEN.PA beat estimates for its first-quarter operating revenue on Thursday, as the French vouchers and cards provider continues to benefit from a strong momentum in sales and digital innovation strategy.
+April 21 (Reuters) - Edenred EDEN.PA beat estimates for first-quarter operating revenue on Thursday, as the French vouchers and cards provider continued to benefit from strong momentum in sales, its digital innovation strategy and inflationary trends.

 ($1 = 0.9236 euros)